 Our hypothesis that embryo survival would be highest at the lowest light treatment was not supported.
 Embryo survival was highest for both populations at the medium light levels, suggesting that populations may be adapted to withstand some light exposure from high inter-annual variability in ice coverage.
 This result was contradictory to that observed in two Pacific salmonid species (chinook salmon Oncorhynchus tshawytscha and rainbow trout Oncorhynchus mykiss) for which embryo survival was highest at the lowest light exposures evaluated (0.04 μmol m-2 s-1; Eisler, 1961, 1958; Kwain, 1975).
 Lake Ontario cisco had a sharper decrease in survival than Lake Superior cisco at the low light treatment.
 The difference was surprising because average historical ice coverage over the Lake Ontario spawning location is higher than the Lake Superior spawning location, and thus low light conditions are more likely to occur for Lake Ontario cisco embryos.
-However, the Lake Ontario cisco spawning location is shallow (< 5 m) and would have high light intensity with little or no ice coverage.
+However, the Lake Ontario cisco spawning location is shallow (< 5 m) and could have high light intensity with little or no ice coverage.
 Higher variability in winter illuminance may allow the population of Lake Ontario cisco sampled to have greater flexibility to higher light conditions than deeper spawning cisco sampled from Lake Superior.

 Our hypothesis that elevated light intensity would accelerate embryogenesis was not supported.
 The greatest difference in incubation periods was between populations, and was likely due to differences in embryo size, as larger embryos (i.e., Lake Ontario cisco) require more time to develop (Hodson and Blunt, 1986; Kamler, 2008).
 Previous studies of other salmonid species (European whitefish Coregonus lavaretus, chinook salmon, rainbow trout) found increasing light intensity decreased the length of incubation (Chernyaev, 2007; Eisler, 1958; Kwain, 1975).

 In contrast to incubation period, LAH and YSV responded to the light treatment and matched our hypotheses, but responses differed between populations.
 Lake Ontario cisco exhibited minimal change in LAH as light increased, but YSV decreased, suggesting that light intensity increased the metabolic demand of embryos and diverted energy away from somatic growth.
 In comparison, Lake Superior cisco showed a trade-off between LAH and YSV.
 A negative relationship between LAH and YSV is a common finding in fish temperature incubation studies (Blaxter, 1991; Karjalainen et al., 2015; Stewart et al., 2021), but the relationship is usually found alongside a change in incubation period as basal metabolic demand consumes yolk as a function of the length of incubation.
 We found that light influenced incubation periods similarly among light treatments; therefore, the trade-off between LAH and YSV in Lake Superior cisco suggests decreased rates of yolk conversion into somatic tissue occurred as light intensity increased.
 This suggests future decreases in ice coverage and subsequent increases in embryonic light exposure may result in smaller, less-robust larvae, which may explain the lack of observed survival of Lake Superior cisco and other coregonines to age-1 over the past 20 years (Lepak et al., 2017; Stockwell et al., 2009).
 The reasons underlying differences between Lakes Ontario and Superior remain unknown.
-However, the contrasting responses in LAH and YSV between populations suggests that embryogenesis for each population has different levels of plasticity to light.
+However, the contrasting responses in LAH and YSV between populations suggests that embryogenesis for each population has different levels of developmental plasticity to light.